cancervariants/gene-normalization/docs/source/usage.rst

 Internal Python API
 -------------------

-Each search mode can be accessed directly within Python using the :ref:`query API<query-api>`:
+Each search mode can be accessed directly within Python using the :py:class:`QueryHandler class <gene.query.QueryHandler>`:

 .. code-block:: pycon